 19. Create a YouTube Channel

-Your success will depend on your content and how many people subscribe.
-But if it gets popular, you can make some serious money.
+Your success will depend on your content and the number of people who subscribe.
+But if it becomes popular, you can make some serious money.

-Just like blogging, there are lots of ways to monetize your content.
-For example, use affiliate marketing, recommend products you like for a commission, create your own merchandise, and more.
+Just like blogging, there are many ways to monetize your content.
+You can use affiliate marketing, recommend products you like for a commission, create your own merchandise, and more.

 20. Sell Stock Photography